sisshiki1969/monoruby/README.md

 > cargo run --release -- test.rb
 ```

-one liner
+one liner.

 ```sh
 > cargo run -- -e "puts 100"
 ```

-You can launch REPL.
+And also, you can launch REPL.

 ```sh
 > cargo run --bin irm